bcgov/CONN-CCBC-portal/docs/Portal_outage_troubleshooting.md

 2. Run effected Database copy locally.
 3. Point effected environment to another environment's database.
 (This was the case in this scenario)
 4. Suspicious DB connection is usually resolves via a server restart.
-5. An image that logs every single connection the server makes, growthbook, graphql, postraphile, relay, fetches, anything going out of the server during ssr.
+5. An image that logs every single connection the server makes, graphql, postraphile, relay, fetches, anything going out of the server during ssr.
 6. Confirm whether a full GraphQL request completes

 ## Step 8: If Database is the culprit